wpmetabox/docs/_docs/extensions/mb-relationships.md

 ### `has`

-This function checks if 2 objects has a specific relationship.
+This function checks if 2 objects have a specific relationship.

 ```php
 $has_connection = MB_Relationships_API::has( $from, $to, $id );